exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 upgrades that you have purchased.
 It is very closely related to the sum of the costs of upgrades of all \\(c_i\\) upgrades, but is slightly different.
 It is negative because purchasing \\(c_i\\) upgrades will increase the value of the integral, thus
 \\(\rho\\), by the change in \\(c_i\\) instantly. \\(-C\\) is used to offset this so that \\(\rho\\) does not diverge.
-For example, lets say that the integral is equal to \\(10\\) and that you can buy the first upgrade (cost \\(10\\)).
+For example, let's say that the integral is equal to \\(10\\) and that you can buy the first upgrade (cost \\(10\\)).
 After buying it, the integral will be equal to \\(20\\).
 But, at this point, the currency should be \\(0\\), so \\(C\\) needs to be equal to \\(20\\).

 [Video of T6 at Endgame](https://bit.ly/t6endgame)

 #### T6 strategy

-The optimal multipler varies between 6-12, but spikes depending on what variable is dominant at the time and how close you are to a milestone.
+The optimal multipiler varies between 6-12, but spikes depending on what variable is dominant at the time and how close you are to a milestone.
 If you want an accurate multiplier, check with [the sim](https://exponential-developers.github.io/sim-3.0/).

 <table class="spqcey">